Radford-Brockwell/ThermAL/README.md

 ThermAL is a tool for predicting regions that stabilise amyloid fibrils.

-**Note:** The feature extraction step can be time‑limiting for larger sequences.
+**Note:** The feature extraction step can be time-limiting for larger sequences.
 These features are reusable for other ML tasks.

-ThermAL takes one or more FASTA sequences as input, generates all single–residue variants, computes physicochemical features (AAC, DPC, sliding‑window AUC), feeds them into a pre‑trained Random Forest model, and produces the following key outputs:
+ThermAL takes one or more FASTA sequences as input, generates all single–residue variants, computes physicochemical features (AAC, DPC, sliding-window AUC), feeds them into a pre-trained Random Forest model, and produces the following key outputs:

 - `Predicted_fitness_with_1_letter_mutations.xlsx`
 - `heatmap_simple.xlsx`